 - Research and Program Evaluation

-This program is designed to train therapists for positions as a mental health counselor in community, state, federal and private social service agencies and for employee assistance program positions in business and industry.
-Graduates are prepared to provide such services as child, youth, couple, family, employment, health, multicultural, gerontological, substance abuse and/or well new counseling.
+This program is designed to train therapists for positions as mental health counselors in community, state, federal and private social service agencies and for employee assistance program positions in business and industry.
+Graduates are prepared to provide such services as child, youth, couple, family, employment, health, multicultural, gerontological, substance abuse and/or well-new counseling.
 Students who complete the program are eligible to take the examination of the National Board for Certified Counselors (NBCC) and to become members of the American Mental Health Counselors Association (AMHCA).
 After completing two years of postgraduate supervised experience, students may be eligible for clinical membership in the NBCC's Academy of Certified Clinical Mental Health Counselors and for licensure in Florida as mental health counselors.

 This program prepares students for careers as counselors in marriage, couple and family counseling in public and private social service agencies, hospitals, churches, businesses and independent practice settings.
 Students who complete the program are eligible to take the examination of the National Board for Certified Counselors (NBCC) and to become members of the International Association of Marriage and Family Therapists (I.A.M.F.C.).
 After completing two years of post-graduate supervised professional experience, students may be eligible for clinical membership in the American Association for Marriage Family Therapy (AAMFT) and for licensure in Florida as marriage and family therapists.

-Program: Master of Science in School Counseling
+Master of Science in Counselor Education with Advanced Studies